Franz Xaver Schwarz: Early life

 Schwarz was born in Günzburg, the seventh of eight children born to a master baker and his wife.
 He was educated up to a high school level at the Günzburger vocational training school.
 Schwarz married Berta Breher on 26 August 1899.
 From 1900 to 1924, except for the war years of 1914 to 1918, he worked as an "administrative official" in the city government of Munich.
 During World War I, Schwarz served as a warrant officer (Feldwebelleutnant) in the Imperial German Army.
 He served briefly as a platoon leader but due to gastric troubles which afflicted him for his entire life he was spared field duty beginning in January 1916.
 He was discharged from active service at the end of the war, given a 30 percent war disability pension, put into the reserves and commissioned a Leutnant in 1920.
 Schwarz went to work in an administrative capacity in the Munich City Council.
-In 1919 Schwarz joined the Deutschvölkischer Schutz- und Trutzbund, the largest and most influential anti-semitic organization in the Weimar Republic.
+In 1919 Schwarz joined the Deutschvölkischer Schutz- und Trutzbund, the largest and most influential antisemitic organization in the Weimar Republic.